Pop Culture Madness!

 A tough, durable kind of plastic, polystyrene, was invented.

-In 1804, the world's populationed to reach 1 billion.
-The next billion came only 123 years later, in 1927.
-Three billion in 1960.
+In 1804, the world’s population reached 1 billion.
+The next billion came only 123 years later, in 1927, and three billion in 1960.

-When Walt Disney tried to get MGM studios to distribute Mickey Mouse in 1927 he was told that the idea would never work, because a giant mouse on the screen would terrify women.
+When Walt Disney tried to get MGM studios to distribute Mickey Mouse in 1927, he was told that the idea would never work, because a giant mouse on the screen would terrify women.

 Having been founded in Chicago in 1927, the Harlem Globetrotters never played a 'home' game in Harlem until 1968

-The silent horror film The Unknown (1927) was missing for many years in the archives of Cinematheque Francaise because they had hundreds of film cans marked "unknown".
+The silent horror film The Unknown (1927) was missing for many years in the archives of Cinematheque Francaise because they had hundreds of film cans marked “unknown.”

-In 1927 Pez candy was created to help people quit cigarettes.
-In 1948 the dispenser was created to mimic a lighter.
-It wasn't until the 50s that it was made into a children's toy.
+In 1927, Pez candy was created to help people quit cigarettes.
+In 1948, the dispenser was created to mimic a lighter.
+It wasn’t until the 50s that it was made into a children’s toy.

 Several million people in the United States sent over 100,000 petitions urging Congress to adopt the metric system.
 It is still under consideration.